KurtRudolph/phys212/PreLectures/prelecture_11_rc_circuits/prelecture_11_rc_circuits.md

     * Close by discussing the energy flow in these circuits.

 ## Charging Capacitor: Qualitative Description
-* Simple circuit containign a battery, capacitor and resistor.
+* Simple circuit containing a battery, capacitor and resistor.
 * Last time we saw the circuit with just a battery and a capacitor that
   * \[V_b = V_c\]
   * \[q = C V_C\]